chelsyyolanori07/chelsyyolanori07/README.md

 - 🌱 Currently I'am doing self studying **AI** and **Machine Learning** 🤖
 - 📫 How to reach me: [chelsyyolanori07@gmail.com](mailto:chelsyyolanori07@gmail.com)
-- ⚡ Fun fact: I really really love cats cuz i suffer from OCD (Obsessive Cats Disorder) hahaha :3, and I like to draw (still a beginner though hahaha) :)
+- ⚡ Fun fact: I really really love cats cuz i suffer from OCD (Obsessive Cats Disorder) hahaha :3, and I like to draw (still a noobie though) :)
-- 🎨 Honestly I also have a silly lil channel where i say my silly lil view about how I see the world with the help of my fav drawing character named Boo and he is just a lil ghost ([text](https://www.youtube.com/@boolifenotes)) in case you want to check it out
+- 🎨 Honestly I also have a silly lil channel where i say my silly lil view about how I see the world with the help of my fav drawing character named Boo and he is just a lil ghost ([Boo's lifenotes](https://www.youtube.com/@boolifenotes)) in case you want to check it out :)

 <h3 align="left">Languages and Tools:</h3>
 <p align="center">